barryclark/jekyll-now/_posts/2018-03-23-feedforward-neural-networks-visual-interactive.md

 ## Closing
 This post has been parked for more than a year.
 I had attempted to visualize a deeper network after this point, but that never materialized.
 I hope you enjoyed it.
-Let me know on [@jalammar on Twitter](https://twitter.com/jalammar) if you have any feedback.
+Let me know on [@JayAlammar on Twitter](https://twitter.com/JayAlammar) if you have any feedback.